 There's no evidence COVID-19 causes miscarriage or affects how your baby develops in pregnancy.

-If you're pregnant, it's important to follow advice about how to avoid catching and spreading COVID-19, such as washing your hands regularly.
+It's also important to follow advice about how to avoid catching and spreading COVID-19 throughout your pregnancy.

-If you're more than 28 weeks pregnant it’s especially important to follow this advice.
+If you're more than 28 weeks pregnant (in your 3rd trimester) it's especially important to follow this advice.